 The importance of having teachers

 The simple instructions given above are enough to get started with.
-If you want to continue with meditation, it’s important to do it every day, or as close to every day as possible.
-To really have meditation make an impact in one’s life, however, its essential to find a teacher or support group.
+To really have meditation make an impact in one’s life, it’s important to do it every day, or as close to every day as possible.
+Because there is a whole trajectory of learning associated with meditation, it’s essential to find a teacher or support group.

-For its entire history, meditation has been passed down directly from person to person.
+Meditation is a practice that has been passed down from person to person for thousands of years.
 You learn it from someone who has learned it from someone else.
 It is natural to ask why it is necessary to have a teacher for a practice that is evidently so simple.
 While the practice is simple, its effects are profound.
 As concentration deepens with consistent practice, there are certain predictable landmarks that arise, as well as certain predictable internal resistances that our habitual thought patterns tend to generate.
 Moreover, as we gain distance from our habitual thoughts, there comes a reassessment of long-held priorities and a process of internal reorientation.

 The meditation knowledge that has been passed down through the generations includes detailed support, context, and instruction in all of these factors.
-It is quite unreasonable to think that a person could figure out on their own the accumulated understanding of many intelligent and dedicated people working together over thousands of years.
+It is not the sort of thing that one can figure out by oneself.

 It is a unique time in human history in that the ancient technique of meditation from the East, and the similarly ancient method of logical and scientific thinking from the West, are now both in contact with each other and available to us.
 My personal experience, and the experience of a number of other active scientists, is that meditation practice has a huge amount to offer us both as individuals and in our work.
 I sincerely hope that others will benefit from our experience and join in this investigation.

 This essay was written in support of the workshop Meditation for Scientists, offered at the 2020 Ocean Sciences meeting in San Diego, together with my friend and colleague Stephen Griffies, a longtime meditator.
+The resources section was revised for the 2022 Ocean Sciences meeting when Stephen and I again offered this material.
 You can find Stephen’s presentation here.

 Stommel, H. M. (1995).
 Autobiography.
 In N. G. Hogg and R. X. Huang (Eds.).
 The Collected Works of Henry M. Stommel, Volume I, p 1-10.
 Boston, MA: American Meteorological Society. ↩